SimLi1333/vidra/docs/docs/topics/desicions/0008-gitops.md

 ## Considered Options

 * **Continue with ad-hoc/manual operations**
-    Operations are performed manually or with custom scripts, leading to inconsistencies and reduced auditability.
+    Operations are performed manually or with custom function, leading to inconsistencies and reduced auditability.

 * **Adopt GitOps principles**
     Operations and desired state are managed declaratively in Infrahub, with automated reconciliation and strong audit trails.